CALIFORNIA LEMON LAW ADVOCATES, CALL (800) 917-7147 FOR YOUR FREE CASE EVALUATION - AVAILABLE 24/7.

 Steps to take if your car has been at the dealership for a month

+According to data from the California Department of Consumer Affairs, manufacturers and their authorized dealers are expected to repair defective vehicles within a reasonable time.
 It can be frustrating to have your car at the dealership for more than a month.
 It can even feel worse if you’re not getting any clear explanation about what’s causing the delay.
-In this kind of situation, follow these steps to address the delay and possibly speed up the repair process:
+In this kind of situation, follow these steps to address the delay and possibly accelerate the repair process:

 How Long Do You Have to File For a California Lemon Law Claim

-In California, you must file a Lemon Law claim within four years from the day you first noticed the vehicle was defective.
+In California, you must file a Lemon Law claim within four years from the day you first noticed your new car or any other cars you purchased were defective.
 This period is known as the Statute of Limitations.

-The four years start when you first note the consistent defect, not necessarily when you lease or purchase the vehicle.
-Usually, it begins with your first repair attempt.
-Hence, it’s important to report it as soon as you notice a persistent fault with your car, since the start date can vary.
+The four years start when you first identify the consistent defect, not necessarily when you purchased or leased the vehicle, and it usually begins with your first repair attempt.
+Reporting a persistent fault as soon as it occurs is important, since the start date can affect your ability to make a Lemon Law claim.

 Are You Eligible for a Lemon Law Settlement?